arbCoding/sac-format/README.md

 * **Interface** files
     - `./src/header/*.hpp`
 * **Implementation** files
-    - `./src/implementation/.*cpp`.
+    - `./src/implementation/.*cpp`

-The interface files have the constant definitions, the function names and return types, and comments on what they do (but **not** the details).
+The interface files have the definitions of the necessary constants, the function names and return types, and comments on what they do (but **not** the details).

 If you're curious about the details of a function, you can find it in the implementation file that corresponds to its interface.

 ---

 ## TODO:

+- [ ] Fix test programs to take user-supplied SAC file (instead of hard-coded file not kept on this repository)

 - [X] Read [SAC](https://ds.iris.edu/files/sac-manual/manual/file_format.html) file format